MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOContainerType.md

 ### -ContainerTypeName

-This parameter names your ContainerType for your SharePoint Embedded Application.
+This parameter names your container type for your SharePoint Embedded application.

 ```yaml
 Type: String